An optimal lower bound for the low density Fermi gas in three dimensions: Main results

-We denote by $T_2$ the second quasi bosonic unitary transformation we are going to use.
+We denote by $T_2$ the second quasi-bosonic unitary transformation we are going to use.
 We will use it only for momenta close to $k_F^\sigma$.
 More precisely, after the conjugation of the correlation energy under $T_1$, we are left with a new effective correlation energy:

 which we will conjugate under $T_2$.
 Here $\widetilde{\mathbb{Q}}_>$ is defined as

 with $V_\varphi:= V(1-\varphi)$.
 Also, $u^{\gg}_\sigma$ and $v^\gg_\sigma$ have Fourier coefficients, $\hat{u}^\gg_\sigma$ and $\hat{v}^\gg_\sigma$, defined as